Good, Better, Best: Textual Distractors Generation for Multiple-Choice Visual Question Answering via Reinforcement Learning: : A Reinforcement Learning Framework for DG-VQA

-Without the loss of generality, we adopt the REINFORCE algorithm~\cite{williams1992simple} to compute the policy gradient and take the predicted likelihood score of being true by the discriminator $J_{\phi}(i, q, y_{1:T})$ as the reward.
+Without the loss of generality, we adopt the REINFORCE algorithm~\cite{williams1992simple} to optimize the agent $G_{\theta}$ through the policy gradient, and we take judgement scores $R(d_{1:T})$ (\textit{i.e.} the likelihood of $\mathbf{d}$ as the answer to the input context $(\mathbf{i}, \mathbf{q})$) from the environment $J_{\phi}$.
+Formally, the optimization process is defined as follows:

-It is worth mentioning that the discriminator can only output a reward value from a completed sequence.
-However, in DG-VQA setting and under sequence generation scenario, the model should consider the long-term reward at every timestep.
-To tackle this challenge, researchers typically use Monte Carlo search to sample the unknown last $T-t$ tokens.
-For simplicity, we generate the final distractor sequence $d$ for one time step by selecting the output distractor over a distractors pool, and empirical results show that it is already effective.
-Thus, the distractor generator can be formulated as follows:
+It is worth mentioning that the environment $J_{\phi}$ can only output a reward value from a completed sequence $\mathbf{d}=d_{1:T}$.
+However, in DG-VQA setting and under the sequence generation scenario, the model should consider the partial reward of the incompleted sequence $R(d_{1:t}), \forall t<T$.
+To tackle this challenge, we follow the common practice to use the Monte Carlo search~\cite{williams1992simple} to sample the unknown last $T-t$ tokens at intermediate timesteps.
+In practice, the expected gradient can be approximated using several distractors $\mathbf{d}^s$ sampled from $G_{\theta}$ for each input image, question, and correct answer triplet in a minibatch.

-The framework is dubbed as \textit{MLP Reinforce} (MLPR) since we adopt a MLP architecture as the agent in a Reinforcement learning setting.
-Equation \ref{eqn:reward} defines the return of sampled distractor answer choices.
-In general, we take the output of the well-trained multi-choice VQA model as the reward.
-Furthermore, we punish the distractor $d$ which is semantically equivalent to the correct answer $a^{correct}$ for the given context.
-The semantic similarity model is trained in the BERT~\cite{devlin2018bert} architecture.
-We put details about the similarity model in Section \ref{subsec:baselines}.

-In practice, the expected gradient can be approximated using several distractors $d^s$ sampled from $G_{\theta}$ for each input image, question and correct answer triplet in a minibatch.